 Persistent non-compliance with AML and KYC regulations can result in a loss of trust from regulatory bodies.
 This loss of trust leads to increased scrutiny and monitoring by authorities, who may impose stricter reporting requirements, audits, and inspections.
 Financial institutions found to have systemic non-compliance may be subject to enhanced supervision, such as on-site examinations or the appointment of external auditors.
 This heightened regulatory scrutiny can disrupt normal business operations and increase compliance costs.

 It is imperative for organisations and individuals to understand and fulfil their obligations under these regulations to mitigate the risks associated with non-compliance.
-Adhering to AML and KYC requirements not only ensures legal and ethical conduct but also helps maintain the integrity of the global financial system.
+Adhering to AML and KYB requirements not only ensures legal and ethical conduct but also helps maintain the integrity of the global financial system.